 Nevertheless, from the study results we can also see how to improve our framework.
 The errors committed by participants in the model-driven environment were similar to the ones found in the plain spreadsheets.
-Two kinds of errors were found: values (correct or incorrect) inputted in the wrong cell and incorrect inputted values (in the correct cell).
-To improve the input values in the wrong place we believe we are in conditions of proposing some possible solutions:
+Two kinds of errors were found: both correct and incorrect values inputted in the wrong cell and incorrect values inputted in the correct cell.